se-edu/learningresources/contents/performance/PerformanceProfiling.md

 are short functions that do not make any function calls, and treat the time as being spent in their calling functions.

-This behavior is usually enabled by default, which may be undesirable when you want to examine *small functions* carefully.
+This behavior is usually enabled by default, which may be undesirable when you want to **examine *small functions* carefully**.
 Most profilers offer the option to change this behavior.

 * For Visual Studio 2015: [How to: Exclude or Include Short Functions from Instrumentation](https://msdn.microsoft.com/en-us/library/bb514150.aspx)